 - She was injured in a RTA.

 - She was injured in an RTA.
-(R is a consonant, but it starts with a vowel sound.)
+(The letter "R" is a consonant, but the initialism RTA is pronounced ar-tee-ay, i.e., it starts with a vowel sound.
+Therefore, "an" is correct.)

 - A MAFF official came to stuff an MRSA outbreak.
 (The acronym MAFF attracts "a" because it is pronounced maf, i.e., it starts with a consonant sound.
 However, the initialism MRSA attracts "an" because it is pronounced em-ar-ess-ay, i.e., it starts with a vowel sound.)

 (Reason 2) Use consonance to add rhythm and musicality to your writing.Consonance is a literary technique created by repeating the same consonant sound in neighboring words.
 It is used by poets and lyricists to compel their audiences to consider the near rhyme created by consonance.
 Consonance is not the same as alliteration, which sees neighboring words all starting with the same letter or sound.